Physiotherapy: Stronger for Longer

 Head of Physiotherapy and Rehabilitation

-Emma graduated from the University of Nottingham in 2016.
-She then went on to qualify as a Veterinary Physiotherapist from Harper Adams in 2018.
+Emma graduated from the University of Nottingham in 2016 before going on to qualify as a Veterinary Physiotherapist from Harper Adams in 2018.
 She spent two years working in small animal practice in the Midlands, before joining Willows in 2019.
-She is an active member of The National Association of Veterinary Physiotherapists (NAVP).
-Emma is currently undertaking specialist rehabiliation training at the University of Tennessee, to achieve Canine Rehabiliation Practitioner Certification.

 Outside of work, Emma has two mischievous rescue cats called Rocket and Ringo.
 She is a keen runner and enjoys outdoor adventures with her family.